PavanRangani/docs/docs/prd/banking/banking.md

 - If bank account is linked as `EFTPS` with any `Tax return`, delete is not allowed
 - Same way if Bank account is linked with any Insurance, delete is not allowed
 - If any `Checking` type bank account is linked to the Investor, banking account won’t be deleted.
+- If any Checking or Saving type bank account is linked to any funding accoint, banking account won't be deleted.

 #### UI Requirement

 - Delete confirmation dialog.
 [See this](https://drive.google.com/file/d/1ot-VY8v-MZVblBfMUHxbDSpng6cqm78l/view?usp=sharing)
 - When delete is possible shows normal delete confirmation dialog
 - When delete is not possible shows Delete not possible dialog with its details of relation
 - Delete not possible dialog for Checking type [See this](https://drive.google.com/file/d/1w8_ROOB-EC68pXdX8NchgKIg9A7jULKK/view?usp=share_link)
+- If banking is added in funding accont, shows delete not possible dialog.
+[See this](https://drive.google.com/file/d/1xjTDAV4N5z6aMgznPuRg3hEbHK_FZVid/view?usp=drive_link)
 - During Multi delete, When one of the selected Bank account is referenced anywhere, then we simply deny the action.
 User need to manually delete individual Bank account.